 8 If we say, 'We have no sin,' we are deceiving ourselves, and truth has no place in us; 9 if we acknowledge our sins, he is trustworthy and upright, so that he will forgive our sins and will cleanse us from all evil.
 (1 John 1:9, NJB)

-We Christians are not to punish ourselves, thinking that this will force God to hear our prayers.
-God is not interested in penance.
-That is just as if you or I would take whips and beat each other's backs, saying, "Look at our suffering, God, so hear us."
-(Meredith RC.
-By Prayer and Fasting.
-LCG Commentary. http://www.tomorrowsworld.org/commentary/by-prayer-and-fasting
+Christians are not to inflict punishment on ourselves, thinking that this will force God to hear our prayers (Isaiah 58:2-7).
+God is not interested in penance, but repentance and change.
+We should not be like certain Muslims and whip our backs, while effectively saying, "Look at our suffering, God, so hear us."

 And while the Bible advocates repentance, penance is from outside of sacred scripture as well as the earliest traditions of the true Church of God.
 While the Church of Rome tends to claim that its beliefs come from sacred scripture or the traditions of the original apostles, the idea of auricular confession and penance did not come from either source--they are late heresies, essentially adopted from non-Christian sources.

 While some Catholics believe that sins cannot be forgiven without the "sacrament of confession," this is not the case.
 And, as the Catechism admits (#1447) the current "sacrament of confession" was not an original apostolic practice.